 After returning to their pews, many spend a few moments in prayer while the priest and his assistants clean the chalice and paten.
 A few common prayers of thanksgiving follow and the priest concludes the Eucharist with a final blessing.

 Though there is no liturgical or theological requirement to do so, most Anglicans remain in their pews either praying or waiting reverently until all the candles at the Altar are extinguished.
 Then, as people leave the church, the chatter and greetings begin.

-Most months, on the last Sunday, we have a parish luncheon following the 10.30 Eucharist, but every Sunday after both services we have refreshments and opinions (both served generously) in David Hall ; please join us!
+Most months, on the last Sunday, we have a parish luncheon following the 10.30 Eucharist, but every Sunday we have refreshments and opinions (both served generously) in David Hall ; please join us!

 Of course!
 So are older children and teens.
-Our Children's Church School presently meets on Sunday afternoons, but children participate particularly in the Sunday 10.30 Eucharist.
-There is an insulated "cry room" (commonly called "Omar's Room") near the entrance of the church with a comfortable pew and a large window to allow anyone there to watch the service.
+Our Children's Church School presently meets on Sunday afternoons, but children are welcome at all services.
+There is an insulated "cry room" (commonly called "Omar's Room") near the entrance of the church that's particularly suited to fussy babies and wiggly toddlers, with a comfortable pew and a large window to allow anyone there to watch the service.
 Most major Holy Days we have special programs intended just for the children: decorating the parish tree at Christmas, "burying the Alleluia" at the beginning of Lent (and opening his grave on Easter morning before the Easter Egg hunt), releasing of the Lady Bugges on Whitsunday and a charitable project every year to allow them to do something to help children in need.

 That's up to you, the content of your clothes closet, and how you were brought up.
 Some people dress formally, others casually.
 Whatever your personal style and preference, let it be something you are comfortable wearing in God's House.